We are a Catholic school; one family living and learning together in faith.

 Our mission is to develop a Christ centred community which recognises Christ’s love in every person and reflects the gospel values in everything that we do.

-In the curriculum map below, staff in each year group have discussed how they aim to meet the different aspects of the British Value agenda and will plan these in throughout the year.
+Here is last year’s curriculum map, staff in each year group have discussed how they aim to meet the different aspects of the British Value agenda and will plan these in throughout the year.

 Below are snapshots of our work around Modern British Values: